erikenbody/markdown-cv/index.md

 `2019` Navaneeth Menon - intern training in bioinformatics techniques for the study of wagtail evolution.

+`2019` Fahime Mohamadnejad - Visiting Ph.D. student in animal genomics, training in fundamentals of bioinformatics.

 `2015-17`	Hunter Rust – photospectroscopy techniques and bird song analysis.

 `2013-16`	Olivia Gowan – photospectroscopy techniques and DNA extraction (Enbody et. al. 2019).